yurynix/stylable/site/docs/references/extending-through-js.md

 we also care about dev experience, so we everyone to be able to extend stylable while keeping completions and type checks.

-## stylable types
+## Stylable Types

-stylable types represent the available types in CSS. they try to follow the spirit of the houdini future spec.
+Stylable types represent the available types in CSS.
+They try to follow the spirit of the Houdini future spec.

-available types and validations:
+Available types and validations:

 * color
     * allow opacity